 Although factors such as those above have long been considered in the study of power and selfishness, there has been considerably less research regarding how hormone balance impacts ethics and morality.
 There is some evidence that elevated Testosterone Levels are associated with lower levels of empathy and givingness, but there has been no real study into the impact of Testosterone on greed and corruption.

 Greed Research Study

 Of course, as with any good psychological study, the terms must be appropriately defined.
-The researchers in this study chose to define corruption as one’s propensity to ignore cultural ethical rules in order to gain advantage at the expense of another.
+The researchers in this study chose to identify corruption as one's propensity to ignore social, ethical rules to gain an advantage at the expense of another.

-In order to assess the relationship between corruption and power, the authors of the study created two experiments, both of which are based off of a psychological test known as The Dictator Game.
+To assess the relationship between corruption and power, the authors of the study created two experiments, both of which are based on a psychological test known as The Dictator Game.
 Researchers gathered participants for this study from a university in Switzerland.